oknet/atsinternals/CH01-EventSystem/CH01S05-Base-Lock.en.md

 # Basic: Lock

-The following analysis base on ATS 6.0 which may be different from the previous versions cause there is reconstruction of I_Lock.h in 2014.
+The following analysis base on ATS 6.0 which may be different from the previous versions because there is reconstruction of I_Lock.h in 2014.

 To ensure the access of sharing resources with multi-thread, ATS defines several methods to get a lock: